-Members of Congress Introduce Dangerous Legislation Billed as Protecting Religious Freedom
+Members of Congress Introduce Dangerous Legislation as Bill Protecting Religious Freedom

 Measure would give federal employees, recipients of taxpayer dollars free pass to discriminate against lawfully-married same-sex couples